 Then it strikes, gulping the prey into its cavernous mouth.
 A mighty battle ensues – one that you hope will end with a barra in the net and, of course, the vaunted trophy photo.

 There’s nothing quite as thrilling as fishing for barramundi in the wild and nowhere for it that offers such diverse and magnificent settings as the Northern Territory.
 So here are a few tips on where and how to do it.

 A weekend by the billabong

 Few experiences rival the feeling of gliding through the peaceful and picturesque billabongs of Kakadu National Park, checking out the crocs and birdlife, and hooking onto a barra or two.
-Book a room at Cooinda Lodge and hire a fishing guide for easy access to the beautiful Yellow Water Billabong, where you can troll a lure (a hard plastic bait) or flick a soft plastic into the waterlilies at dawn or dusk, and laze by the hotel pool in the heat of the day.
+Book a room at Cooinda Lodge for easy access to the beautiful Yellow Water Billabong, where you can troll a lure (a hard plastic bait) or flick a soft plastic into the waterlilies at dawn or dusk, and laze by the hotel pool in the heat of the day.

 An afternoon on the beach